hadar-co/kubeconform/Readme.md

 [kubernetesjsonschema.dev](https://kubernetesjsonschema.dev/).

-`Kubeconform` relies on [a fork of kubernetes-json-schema](https://github.com/yannh/kubernetes-json-schema/) that is more aggressively kept up-to-date, and contains schemas for all recent versions of Kubernetes.
+`Kubeconform` relies on [a fork of kubernetes-json-schema](https://github.com/yannh/kubernetes-json-schema/) that is more meticulously kept up-to-date, and contains schemas for all recent versions of Kubernetes.

 ### Limits of Kubeconform validation